Coderdotnew/intro_web_apps_bs/01_class/01_ruby_basics/README.md

       - `0.1`

 # puts
-- `puts` is an important keyword in Ruby, but are is also commonly misunderstood.
+- `puts` is an important keyword in Ruby, but is also commonly misunderstood.
 - `puts` cleverly stands for **put** and **s**tring or put the string to the screen. `puts` prints the data (string, integer, boolean, or float) to the screen, and adds a newline character (`\n`) at the end of the string, which tells the interpreter to move to the next line at the end of the string.
 - Let's take a look at an example: